BykaWF/BykaWF/README.md

 ### Working on :

-- [Resume Checker Backend](https://github.com/BykaWF/resume-checker) - is an AI-powered application that analyzes resumes and detects common mistakes to help job seekers improve their
+- [Resume Checker](https://github.com/BykaWF/resume-checker) - is an AI-powered application that analyzes resumes and detects common mistakes to help job seekers improve their

 ### LeetCode Extension